ncatlab/nlab-content/pages/1925.md

 * $(a/a)/((a/a)/a) = a$,
 * $a/(b/c) = (a/((c/c)/c))/b$.

-Then any possibly-empty-group is a possibly-empty-heap, and every possibly-empty-heap arises in this way from its automorphism possibly-empty-group (defined by either method (2) or (3)); the category of possibly-empty-heaps is equivalent to the category of possibly-empty-groups equipped with torsors over the point; etc.
+Then any [[possibly empty group]] is a possibly empty heap, and every possibly empty heap arises in this way from its automorphism [[possibly empty group]] (defined by either method (2) or (3)); the category of possibly empty heaps is equivalent to the category of possibly empty groups equipped with torsors over the point; etc.

 This is even [[constructive mathematics|constructive]]; the theorems can be proved uniformly, rather than by treating the empty and inhabited cases separately.
-(This rather trivial method is obvious to a classical mathematician, but it\'s not constructively valid, since a possibly-empty-group/heap as defined here can\'t be constructively proved empty or inhabited; it can only be proved empty iff not inhabited.
-Indeed, taking any group $G$ and any [[truth value]] $P$, the possibly-empty-subgroup $\{x \in G \;|\; P\}$ is empty or inhabited iff $P$ is false or true.)
+(This rather trivial method is obvious to a classical mathematician, but it\'s not constructively valid, since a possibly empty group/heap as defined here can\'t be constructively proved empty or inhabited; it can only be proved empty iff not inhabited.
+Indeed, taking any group $G$ and any [[truth value]] $P$, the possibly empty subgroup $\{x \in G \;|\; P\}$ is empty or inhabited iff $P$ is false or true.)

 ## References and remarks